osidenate/websocks.net/_posts/2015-09-06-letterwar.markdown

 Letterwar is still in alpha - not all features have been developed and it is not stable.

+See a live demo of the current build at [letterwar.websocks.net](http://letterwar.websocks.net/).

 ### System Overview

 Letterwar consists of three different projects: